 2008 “RACGP National Faculty of Aboriginal and Torres Strait Islander Health : Standing Strong Together Award” with Ms Ada Parry MRCGP (Hon)

 2017 RACGP 2017 GP Supervisor of the Year.

 I am a general practitioner who keeps up to date with modern practice.
-I have a wealth of experience from inner city London, Darwin urban practice, remote locums, semi-rural practice at Coolalinga and 24 hour cover at the Palmerston Super Clinic.
+I have a wealth of experience from inner city London, Darwin urban practice, remote locums, semi-rural practice at Coolalinga, 24 hour urgent care at the Palmerston Super Clinic and most recently in Central Australia working in an Aboriginal community controlled health service.
 I remain passionate about my profession.
 I care about my patients but recognise that practice needs to be efficient and achieve the most benefit for the most people, which inevitably leads to focusing on areas of need and proven prevention.
 I am comfortable dealing with the full range of practice including mental health, minor operations and women’s health.
 I am prepared to challenge patient’s view of their situation in a supportive way and have an excellent relationship with my patients and co-workers.